cara-lang/compiler/DESIGN.md

 6) If not binding the result to a name, `_ =` can be omitted: log!("hello") // is the same as
      _ = log!("hello")
+7) Non-monadic exprs without an `x =` binding are only allowed as the last stmt